Home China Page Tao of China Journey to the West Comments

 Those Taoists or Named by the opposition

-Let it be stressed that the Taoists did not call themselves anything in the second century BC when they were first named.
+Let it be stressed that the Taoists did not call themselves anything in the second century BCE when they were first named.
 Instead the state historians, in order to set up categories of us and them, called them Taoists.

 Whose tao? or The taoless Tao

-"All the schools, Confucian, Mohist, Legalist, et cetera, spoke of their tao, their own way and specific doctrine, which was at the center of their system, whereas the school of thought to which the name ÔtaoistÕ was later given maintained, on the contrary, that the true Tao, the permanent one which eternally endures and survives, is not a tao, that is, not a doctrine or a system.Ó Schipper, p185
+"All the schools, Confucian, Mohist, Legalist, et cetera, spoke of their tao, their own way and specific doctrine, which was at the center of their system, whereas the school of thought to which the name ‘taoist’ was later given maintained, on the contrary, that the true Tao, the permanent one which eternally endures and survives, is not a tao, that is, not a doctrine or a system.”
+Schipper, p185

-Hence one would speak of the tao of Confucianism, the tao of the Legalists, the tao of the Mohists.
+Hence one could speak of the tao of Confucianism, the tao of the Legalists, the tao of the Mohists.
 In this context we could say the tao of Christianity is different than the tao of Buddhism.
 Taoism came to be referred to the method of no method or the tao of no tao.
 This ideology based upon that lack of tao came to ironically to be called Taoism.

-The Taoists, social outsiders
+The Taoists, political outsiders

-The taoless Tao is hard to control by the government, therefore it is not very politically palatable.
+The taoless Tao is hard to control by the government; therefore it is not very politically palatable.
 Many Emperors were Taoist in orientation and yet adopted Confucianism as the state religion to maintain political control.
-Hence the Taoists remain outside of the System. ÔTune in, Turn on, and Drop out' could almost be a Taoist credo.
+Hence the Taoists remain outside of the System.
+‘Tune in, Turn on, and Drop out' could almost be a Taoist credo.
 Thus Taoism is almost always politically unacceptable for the political establishment.
 It allows for too much diversity.

-Thus in these four centuries surrounding the changing of the millennium, Taoism and Confucianism, crystallized as the religions of the people and the government respectively. [ii]
+Thus in these four centuries surrounding the changing of the millennium, Taoism and Confucianism, crystallized as the religions of the people and the government respectively.ii

 Taoism, a religion of the people, not the government

-So what are the roots of Taoism, the popular religion of the others?
+So what are the roots of Taoism, the popular religion of the 'others'?

 Taoism, an outgrowth of prehistoric shamanism